thoughtspot/rest-api-sdk/Java/doc/controllers/session.md

 # Login

-You can programmatically login a user to ThoughtSpot
+To programmatically login a user to ThoughtSpot, use this endpoint

 :information_source: **Note** This endpoint does not require authentication.